Deploy a Coordination Service Ensemble

 If you do not see a status of "running" for all of the above, wait a few minutes and run the status command again.

 Note: If there is a problem with an instance of the Coordination Service (if it shows as stopped for example), you can toggle back to your previous Coordination Service ensemble using the

 tsm topology toggle-coordination-servicecommand.
 To do this, the rest of the services should be in the state described above, including Administration Controller and Agent.
 You can toggle back to the previous ensemble only if you have not run the

 cleanup-coordination-servicecommand.
 Tableau Server cannot be running when you use this command.

-When you are prompted to sign in, the new ensemble is running properly.
-Sign in to TSM and remove the old ensemble.
+Remove the old ensemble.
 This step is required.
 You cannot run Tableau Server with multiple Coordination Service ensembles configured.

 tsm topology cleanup-coordination-service

 Tableau Server must be stopped when you use this command, but some TSM services will be running (see above).